Inquisitor77/ProjetGenie/test-exercises/src/main/java/analysis/Readme.md

 Practical session
 ===

-A Maven project is available on Moodle.
-Import it into IntelliJ.
-Pictures of the abstract syntax tree (AST) of the code to analyse are provided.
+ Pictures of the abstract syntax tree (AST) of the code to analyse are provided here: https://github.com/VANDV-M2-ISTIC-2016/Exercises/tree/master/test-exercises/src/test/resources/java/testannot.
 Theses pictures will help you in identifying the Spoon classes to use.
-Theses pictures have been produced using the following tool that extract a dot file from Java code: https://github.com/bbaudry/ ASTViewer/tree/master.
-You can then use an online tool (http://www.webgraphviz.com/), or Graphviz on Linux (http://www.linuxfocus.org/English/August2005/article387.meta.shtml) to produce png files.

 Q1.
 Code a processor for detecting unit tests (i.e. public void test*() operations) not annotated with the @test annotation.